uTox/uTox/README.md

 µTox is **cross-platform**: Primary support for Windows 7+ and Linux, secondary support for OpenBSD, FreeBSD, NetBSD, and DragonFlyBSD.
 MacOS is unmaintained (needs your contributions).

-µTox is **multi-lingual**: Complete translations for German, Russian, Swedish, Polish, Hungarian, Estonian, Ukrainian, and Bulgarian.
+µTox is **multi-lingual**: Complete translations for German, Russian, Swedish, Polish, Spanish, Hungarian, Estonian, Ukrainian, and Bulgarian.
 Partial translations to many more languages.

 ## Features
 - Themes